JasonMejane/execution-time-tracker-decorator/README.md

 ## Options

-Both `@Sync()` and `@Async()` accept an optional object parameter which contain options to adapt to your needs.
+Both `@ExecTimeSync()` and `@ExecTimeAsync()` accept an optional object parameter which contain options to adapt to your needs.
 If one or more of these options are not provided, default values will be used.

 The available options are:
 - `title`: `string` (default = `<ClassName>::<DecoratedMethodName>`), the title string to be logged.